 When your device continues to experience issues, we recommend you schedule a Genius Bar appointment, visit an Apple Authorized Service Provider, or contact Apple support by phone, online chat, or email.

-Typically, Apple’s warranty on accessories like the iPad Smart Connector Keyboard is one year, but for specific keyboard issues, there is an extension program that runs up to 3 years from the date of purchase.
+Typically, Apple’s warranty on accessories like the iPad Smart Connector Keyboard is one year, but for specific keyboard issues, there is an extension program that runs up to three years from the date of purchase.

 This extension is due to quality alerts and functional issues that were placed on iPad Smart Keyboards back in 2017.

-- I updated to the latest minor version of iOS, and that fixed my problem with getting that message when connecting my Bose headphones (wired with adapter dongle)
+- I updated to the latest minor version of iOS, and that fixed my problem with getting that message when connecting my Bose headphones (wired with adapter dongle).

-- Try using a soft pencil erasure on any contacts, then cleaning it thoroughly with rubbing alcohol.
-My problem was on the iPad Pro SmartKeyboard, cleaned that Smart Connector (the 3 dots on the iPad’s side) and the 3 pins on the keyboard this way (eraser then alcohol) and no problems thus far!
+- Try using a soft pencil eraser on any contacts, then cleaning it thoroughly with rubbing alcohol.
+My problem was on the iPad Pro SmartKeyboard; cleaned that Smart Connector (the 3 dots on the iPad’s side) and the 3 pins on the keyboard this way (eraser then alcohol), and no problems thus far!

 - My Apple Smart keyboard (for iPad Pro) only works if I detach it completely from my iPad and then restart the iPad.
 I then re-attach the keyboard, and it works, I can use it.
-Restarting the iPad with the keyboard still attached does not work for me
+Restarting the iPad with the keyboard still attached does not work for me.

 - I took some rubbing alcohol on a clean lint-free cloth and cleaned those three contacts on the Apple Smart keyboard and the side of the iPad that has the Smart Connection.
 Worked for me in a jiffy!
 No more accessory is not supported by this device message!

 - For folks with problems on Apple’s Smart Keyboard and iPads, try remagnetizing the magnets!
 To renew a weakened magnet, carefully bring it in contact with a neodymium magnet–just rub it against the magnets on your keyboard’s magnetic strip.
-Pay particular attention to the area that usually loses its magnetic charge between keys 1 and 2
+Pay particular attention to the area that usually loses its magnetic charge between keys 1 and 2.

-- Sometimes restarting my iPad works.
-Sometimes detaching the keyboard from the iPad, then reconnecting it a few times also works.
+- Sometimes, restarting my iPad works.
+Sometimes, detaching the keyboard from the iPad, then reconnecting it a few times also works.
 But it’s a pain!

-- I used QTips and a little isopropyl alcohol and cleaned the contacts.
+- I used Q-tips and a little isopropyl alcohol and cleaned the contacts.
 Then let it all dry before trying again

 - These tips worked for me.
 Give them a try!

-- Use the other original charging cable for your iPhone iPad
+- Use the other original charging cable for your iPhone iPad.

 - Clean your Apple Accessory.
 You can use a toothpick or similar tool to carefully insert into your iPhone or iPad’s lightning charging port.
-Then, clean out all the lint, grease, or debris
+Then, clean out all the lint, grease, or debris.

-- Plug your charger in, when you get the error message press and hold your finger on the dismiss button and pull your charger out while still holding.
-Continue applying pressure and plug your charger back in and see if the accessory works
+- Plug your charger in.
+When you get the error message, press and hold your finger on the dismiss button and pull your charger out while still holding.
+Continue applying pressure and plug your charger back in, and see if the accessory works.

-- Turn off the device with the Lightning plug attached, then restart
+- Turn off the device with the Lightning plug attached, then restart.

 - Connect your iPhone to the accessory and ignore the message.
 Then, turn on the Airplane mode and turn off your iPhone.
-Wait for 1-2 minutes and turn it on again with the accessory attached
+Wait for 1-2 minutes and turn it on again with the accessory attached.